Yiddish Studies

 GERM UN3001 ADVANCED GERMAN I. 3.00 points.

-Prerequisites: GERM UN2102 or the Director of the German Language Program's permission.
+Prerequisites: GERM V1202 or the director of undergraduate studies' permission.

 Prerequisites: GERM UN2102.
 If you have prior German outside of Columbia’s language sequence, the placement exam is required.
 Note: UN3001 and UN3002 are not sequential.
 German UN3001 is an ambitious socio-cultural exploration of Berlin.
 Designed to follow up the language skills acquired in first- and second-year language courses (or the equivalent thereof), this course gives students greater proficiency in speaking, reading, and writing German while focusing on topics from German society today through various German media, such as internet, film, and literature through the lens of Germany’s capital, Berlin.
 Topics discussed include: cultural diversity in Berlin's multi-cultural neighborhoods; questioning and reflecting upon Berlin's recent past; developing your own Berlin experience and presenting your interests in various forms, such as presentations, an essay, your CV, an application letter and interview for an internship in Berlin.
 The course represents a gateway class to literature courses and counts towards the major and concentration in German.
 Taught in German